RediPanda/discord-bot-projects/Other Miscellaneous Data/Events/readme.md

 	• `rediEvent.MemberID` 		- Returns the UserID of the person who unreacted.
 	• `rediEvent.Member` 		- Returns the Member Object.
 This variable can be used in the `Store Member Info` source variable.
 	• `rediEvent.ReactionObj`	- Returns the Reaction Object.
 This variable can be used in the `Store Reaction Info` source variable.

+Note: `rediEvent.Member` returns a GuildMember class.
+This means that you can do anything server related to this variable such as banning, nicking, add roles/del roles etc.